cupy/cupy/docs/source/reference/environment.rst

 These environment variables are used during installation (building CuPy from source).

-.. envvar:: CUDA_PATH

-  See the description above.

 .. envvar:: CUTENSOR_PATH

   Path to the cuTENSOR root directory that contains ``lib`` and ``include`` directories. (experimental)

-.. envvar:: NVCC

-  Define the compiler to use when compiling CUDA files.

 .. envvar:: CUPY_INSTALL_USE_HIP